webida/webida-server/README.md

 Create the log folder.
 If not, log will be printed to stdout.

     $ mkdir log

+Create file system folder.

+    $ cd /src/server/fs
+    $ mkdir fs
+This path also specified as "fsPath" variable in default-conf.js

 You can simply run with following command